Psalm 18: Giving Thanks to the Lord for Your Past, Present & Future

 - You cried and He heard your voice from His temple

-- He bentΒ the heavens and came down at your voiceΒ
+- He bent the heavens and He came down at your voice

-- He made darkness His secret place to hide you
+- He hid you in the darkness of His secret place

-- The Lord thundered in the heavens and He sent out His arrows and scattered your enemies
+- The Lord scattered your enemies when He thundered in the heavens and He sent out His arrows

-- He shot out lightning and distressed and dispersed them
+- He distressed your enemies when He shot out lightning to disperse them

 - He sent from above and He took you out of trouble